Histories of the Transgender Child

 Histories of the Transgender Child is a 2018 transgender studies book by the transgender author and academic Jules Gill-Peterson.
 The book is an exploration of transgender childhood in the United States throughout the twentieth century.
-It received the 2019 Lambda Literary Award for Transgender Nonfiction and the 2018 Children’s Literature Association Book Award.
+It received the 2019 Lambda Literary Award for Transgender Nonfiction and the 2018 Children's Literature Association Book Award.

-Author biography

-Jules Gill-Peterson earned a bachelor's degree in history from the University of Ottawa in 2010, and received a PhD in American Studies from Rutgers University in 2015.
-She was advised by Professor Frances Bartkowski for her dissertation, Queer Theory is Kid Stuff: A Genealogy of the Gay and Transgender Child.

-Gill-Peterson is an associate professor of transgender history at Johns Hopkins University.
-Her work focuses on histories of gender and sexuality, namely how science, medicine, and race inform transgender embodiment.

 Themes

 Historicization

-Gill-Peterson explained in an interview with The Guardian that she was motivated to write the book while thinking about media visibility of trans children in the twenty-first century:"I started to think about what happens when you're part of a group that gets framed as brand new.
-There's this cloak of caution and fear around trans kids, this idea that "We don't know what it means for a child to transition"...I had a sense as a historian that these ideas were probably not true and wanted to do historical research that would challenge this, by showing that trans kids have been around for a long time."To accomplish this, the book describes the history of transgender children in the United States in the early 1900s.
+Gill-Peterson explained in an interview with The Guardian that she was motivated to write the book while thinking about media visibility of trans children in the twenty-first century:I started to think about what happens when you're part of a group that gets framed as brand new.
+There's this cloak of caution and fear around trans kids, this idea that "We don't know what it means for a child to transition"...I had a sense as a historian that these ideas were probably not true and wanted to do historical research that would challenge this, by showing that trans kids have been around for a long time.To accomplish this, the book describes the history of transgender children in the United States in the early 1900s.
 Gill-Peterson uses medical and psychotherapeutic records to describe specific children in the 1920s and '30s, such as a transgender girl using the alias Val.
 Other examples are found in the records of the Brady Urological Institute of Johns Hopkins Hospital, usually in the context of transgender adults seeking gender-affirming medical treatment who described their childhoods as transgender.